 While there is no way guarantee your elderly loved one will never develop Alzheimer’s disease, there are some steps you can take to help reduce his or her chances for developing the disease and may slow the progression of some symptoms following diagnosis.
-Read on for four foods that the senior care experts at Home Care Assistance in Prescott suggest caregivers should include in senior diets to fight Alzheimer’s.
+Read on for four foods that the senior care experts at Home Care Prescott suggest caregivers should include in senior diets to fight Alzheimer’s.

 Walnuts are high in Omega-3 fatty acids, a good type of fat that promotes brain health, strong cardiovascular systems, and glowing skin.
 Likewise, studies have shown that eating walnuts can improve memory and motor coordination by providing your loved one with brain-boosting vitamin E and flavonoids.

 Much like walnuts, wild salmon contains high levels of Omega-3 fatty acids.
 However, wild salmon also has the additional ability to lower blood levels of beta-amyloid, a chemical that some research shows may play a role in the development of Alzheimer’s.
 As studies have shown that as salmon intake increases, the levels of beta-amyloid decrease, having a 24/7 caregiver in Prescott incorporate salmon in your loved one’s diet is a good move.

 Recent research show that turmeric has several mental health benefits.
 The spice’s main component, curcumin, can remove plaque from the brain and, when eaten with vitamin D3, can help the immune system attack the amino acids that foster Alzheimer’s-causing plaque.
 Additionally, studies also show that seniors in countries where turmeric is popular have lower rates of memory conditions, including Alzheimer’s and dementia.